 YMMV: As You Like It

-Orlando courts Rosalind while he thinks she's a man.
-Even in the productions that don't play this as him falling for "Ganymede,"note That name, by the by, originally belonged to Zeus' male lover in Greek Mythology and thus was used to denote an object of male homosexual affection in Renaissance England the implications are pretty overt.
+- Orlando courts Rosalind while he thinks she's a man.
+Even in the productions that don't play this as him falling for "Ganymede,"note the implications are pretty overt.

-Where The Hell Is Springfield?: It's not altogether clear whether the Forest of Arden is, or rather, whether it's meant to be the one in Warwickshire close to Shakespeare's birthplace, or the Ardennes in France, where the story Rosalynde which inspired the play was set.
+- Where the Hell Is Springfield?: It's not altogether clear whether the Forest of Arden is, or rather, whether it's meant to be the one in Warwickshire close to Shakespeare's birthplace, or the Ardennes in France, where the story Rosalynde which inspired the play was set.
 And neither of them have lions.